Anthropology

 Medical anthropology explores health, medicine, and the body as embedded in cultural contexts and shaped by social inequalities.
 Introduces foundational concepts and approaches that emphasize the meanings and experiences of health and illness.
 Develops tools for understanding health, illness, and well-being within broader systems of power, including inequalities of gender, ethnicity, race, class, and sexuality.
 Examines case studies in a variety of contexts to trace the implications of these approaches.
 Topics may include the production of authoritative knowledge, symbolic and ritual healing, mental illness, pharmaceuticals, organ donation and the commodification of body parts, disability, and/or well-being.
 Reflects on the unique methods and perspectives that anthropologists bring to the field of medicine, along with the role of anthropologists in public debates about health.

 Focuses on the ways black people have experienced twentieth-century events.
 Examines social, economic, and political catalysts for processes of protest music production across genres including gospel, blues, folk, soul, funk, rock, reggae, and rap.
 Analysis of musical and extra- musical elements includes style, form, production, lyrics, intent, reception, commodification, mass-media, and the Internet.
 Explores ways in which people experience, identify, and propose solutions to poverty, segregation, oppressive working conditions, incarceration, sexual exploitation, violence, and war.
+This course originates in Africana Studies and is crosslisted with: Anthropology; Music.
 (Same as: AFRS 2228, MUS 2292)

 As human beings, we are profoundly social.
 Most of our lives are spent interacting, directly or indirectly, with others.
 Language is central to this process.
 Through language people create, maintain, and transform personal identities, senses of belonging, and social differences, including those tied to inequity and privilege.
 Draws on cultural and linguistic anthropology to explore language as a social activity and resource intertwined with relationships of power.
 Analyzes the co-production of language and inequality (especially gender, sexuality, race, and ethnicity, class, dis/ability) at various scales, from face-to-face conversations to governmental policies.
 Encourages students' critical reflection on a wide array of ethnographic contexts (e.g., indigenous North and South America, Israel, Japan, Kenya, United States), our own linguistic experiences, and the seeming neutrality of our everyday lives through readings, assignments, and activities.